 Where present, sub-horizontal fracture cavities are usually associated with large vertical faults and fractures.
-They have previously been referred to as "Liassic veins", and "sedimentary sills" (Peterson 1967; Richter 1966; Smith 1952).
-At Fishcombe Point (SX 91843 57053) (Figs 8a-d), two small horizontal, partially sediment-filled cavities occur in Middle Devonian limestone with exceptionally well-developed fractal-scalenohedral calcite crystals which line the cavity walls (Figs 8c-f).
-These horizontal cavities link into a large (3-17cm wide, >10m long) vertical sediment-filled fracture, progressively thinning away from it until they eventually pinch out (Fig. 8c).
-The horizontal cavities are partially filled by a red homogenous sediment continuous with the sediment fills in the vertical fractures, although it is much finer grained (20-50μm versus 250-1000μm) (Figs 8d-f).
-These horizontal cavities are sub-parallel to the pre-existing bedding in the limestone basement (Fig. 8c) and feature locally smoothed cavity walls, indicating that some minor dissolution has occurred during cavity creation (Dubois et al. 2014).
+They have previously been referred to as Liassic veins and sedimentary sills (Smith 1952; Richter 1966; Peterson 1967).
+At Fishcombe Point [SX 91843 57053] (Fig. 8a-d), two small horizontal, partially sediment-filled cavities occur in Mid Devonian limestone with exceptionally welldeveloped fractal scalenohedral calcite crystals, which line the cavity walls (Fig. 8c-f).
+These horizontal cavities link into a large (3-17 cm wide, >10 m long) vertical sediment-filled fracture, progressively thinning away from it until they eventually pinch out (Fig. 8c).
+The horizontal cavities are partially filled by a red homogenous sediment continuous with the sediment fills in the vertical fractures, although it is much finer grained (20-50 v.
+250-1000 μm) (Fig. 8d-f).
+These horizontal cavities are subparallel to the pre-existing bedding in the limestone basement (Fig. 8c) and feature locally smoothed cavity walls, indicating that some minor dissolution has occurred during cavity creation (Dubois et al. 2014).